DickersonLab/IDCC-SAM/README.md

 B.	Run the “Apply CLAHE to Test Images_IDCC-SAM” notebook in the “preprocessing” folder.
 This code improves the even illumination in the test images prior to feeding it into IDCC-SAM and other comparison models.

-C.	Run the “Mask RCNN Training Data Preprocessing” notebook in the “preprocessing” folder.
-In order to fine-tune a Mask RCNN model (for our baseline comparison), we need to convert the dataset into a coco-format.
-This code helps us do that.

 **Step 2: Run all models for each of the datasets**